patelnish/Regression-Analysis-of-Salaries/README.md

-This repository contains code to explore the Salaries dataset in R.

-The Salaries dataset in R can be found in the carData package.
+This repository contains code to explore the Salaries dataset in R (found in the carData package).
 The data was collected from a college in the U.S. and contains information on the 2008-2009 nine-month academic salaries of Assistant Professors, Associate Professors, and Professors.

 Specifically, my analysis aimed to: